-- Walker’s consultants have been conducting a variety of studies in the coming months, including those relating to hydrogeology, the natural environment and cultural heritage as well as potential impacts to things such as air quality, traffic, noise and the local agricultural environment.
+- Walker’s consultants have conducted a variety of studies including those relating to hydrogeology, the natural environment and cultural heritage as well as potential impacts to things such as air quality, traffic, noise and the local agricultural environment.

-- The small watercourse that bisects the property as well as any wetlands will be studied in consultation with Federal, Provincial and Local authorities such as the Niagara Peninsula Conservation Authority, the Ministry of the Environment, and Fisheries and Oceans Canada.
+- The small watercourse that bisects the property as well as any wetlands have been studied in consultation with Federal, Provincial and Local authorities such as the Niagara Peninsula Conservation Authority, the Ministry of the Environment, and Fisheries and Oceans Canada.
 A determination will be made as to whether these naturalized areas can be relocated elsewhere on the site.

 - Walker will be seeking an Official Plan amendment from the Niagara Region, and an Official Plan amendment and zoning by-law change from the City of Niagara Falls as part of the application process.

-- The company will be consulting extensively with stakeholders including the local community, First Nations, local politicians, regulators, commenting agencies and nearby businesses throughout the applications process and beyond.
+- The company will be consulting extensively with stakeholders including the local community, Indigenous communities, local politicians, regulators, commenting agencies and nearby businesses throughout the applications process and beyond.

 Studies to be Conducted